vitaminwater/Daryl/README.md

 Ok that's cool but I have multiple computers, so I want synchronization between the machines.

 Oh, and I also want history of want I do, who knows what could happen, it's so easy to `rm *` by negligence.
+This also doubles as some sort of `Ctrl-z`.

 Good news that's not new need, so let's use `git` as a backend.